Unions of cubes in $\mathbb{R}^{n}$, combinatorics in $\mathbb{Z}^{n}$ and the John-Nirenberg and John-Str\"omberg inequalities: Introduction

-which establishes (\ref{eq:ermp}) and so completes the proof of the lemma. $ $ \begin{rem} In particular, when $\tau=1/2$, Lemma \ref{lem:NotInJSd} shows that $\left(\frac{1}{2},\frac{1}{4}+\varepsilon\right)\notin JS(d)$ for every $d\in\mathbb{N}$ and every $\varepsilon>0$.
-Thus the second of the three results obtained recently by Ron Holzman (see Remark \ref{rem:Ron'sResults}), namely that $\left(\frac{1}{2},\frac{1}{4}\right)\in JS(1)$, is best possible, and the first of his three results can also be considered, in some sense, to be best possible.
-(See also Remark \ref{rem:RonAgain}.)
+Thus the second of the three results obtained recently by Ron Holzman (see Section \ref{sec:KnownResults}), namely that $\left(\frac{1}{2},\frac{1}{4}\right)\in JS(1)$, shows that $s=\frac{1}{4}$ is the largest possible value of $s$ for which $\left(\frac{1}{2},s\right)\in JS(1)$.
+In the light of \eqref{eq:BestPossible}, the first of his three results can also be considered, in some sense, to be best possible.
+At least in the non-trivial special case that he considered there he obtained that there exists a cube $W$ in $\left[0,1\right]^{d}$ which satisfies \eqref{eq:blurp} for $s=1/4$.
+(Apparently one cannot exclude the possibility that, at least in that special case, one might be able to also obtain a cube $W$ in $\left[0,1\right]^{d}$ which satisfies \eqref{eq:blurp} for some $s>1/4$.)
 These results tempt one to wonder whether perhaps the property $\left(\frac{1}{2},\frac{1}{4}\right)\in JS(d)$ might hold for \textit{all} $d\in\mathbb{N}$, If so, that would of course also answer Question A(1/2) affirmatively, and in an optimally strong, even ``dramatically strong'' way.
-However, the following example, which was suggested by the author and analyzed by Holzman, shows that this is an ``impossible dream''.
+However, in the third of his results relating to this question, Holtzman has analysed the following example suggested by the author and has shown that this is an ``impossible dream''.
 This property fails to hold already for $d=2$.
 Therefore (cf.~Theorem \ref{thm:DplusOne} below) it also does not hold for any other $d>1$.

 Let $F_{+}$ be the rectangle $F_{+}=$$\left[0,1\right]\times\left[2/3,1\right]$ and let $F_{-}$ be the union of the two squares $\left[0,1/3\right]\times\left[0,1/3\right]$ and $\left[2/3,1\right]\times\left[0,1/3\right]$.
 Then $\left(F_{+},F_{-}\right)$ is a tame couple in $\left[0,1\right]^{2}$.
-The areas of the three disjoint sets $F_{+},$ $F_{-}$ and $\left[0,1\right]^{2}\setminus F_{+}\setminus F_{-}$ are respectively $1/3$, 2/9 and $4/9$, and this ensures that $F_{+}$ and $F_{-}$ satisfy (\ref{eq:EqualityAllowed}) for $\tau=1/2$ and $d=2$.
+The areas of the three disjoint sets $F_{+},$ $F_{-}$ and $\left[0,1\right]^{2}\setminus F_{+}\setminus F_{-}$ are respectively $1/3$, 2/9 and $4/9$, and this ensures that $F_{+}$ and $F_{-}$ satisfy \eqref{eq:EqualityAllowed} for $\tau=1/2$ and $d=2$.
 (In this example $\lambda$ will of course always denote two-dimensional Lebesgue measure.)
 Let $\mathcal{W}$ denote the collection of all closed squares with sides parallel to the axes which are contained in $\left[0.1\right]^{2}$.
 For each $W\in\mathcal{W}$ let

 The third of Ron Holzman's results is that, for these choices of $F_{+}$ and $F_{-}$,